energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 }
 {% endhighlight %}

-These changes so far have not improved our LCOM score, they were just neccessary to get the code is a better state.
-But now when I look at the `FormattedTotal` property in `DiscountCalculator`:
+These changes so far have not improved our LCOM score, they were just necessary to get the code is a better state for my final refactoring.
+Looking at the `FormattedTotal` property in `DiscountCalculator`  I can see that this behaviour actually belongs to the `Customer` class

 {% highlight c# %}
 public string FormattedTotal